 My daughter and I just finished a wonderful 10-day trip to Nova Scotia.
 When I was a kid we used to go to the Maritimes every summer.
 Truthfully, it was a bit boring for me – travelling without siblings and holing up in a massive old house without electricity or plumbing.
 But there are plenty of points of interest for both adults and kids in the Maritimes, which I wish I saw more of when I was younger.

 Nova Scotia points of interest

 Our trip was about kicking back, exploring a very different part of the country and trying new things.
-I’m now a huge fan of fried clams (but I’d take a pass on clam strips), Eve doesn’t mind boats so much and we’re both keen to find out if her paternal grandfather entered Canada through Pier 21 in Halifax (Canada’s Ellis Island).
-Here’s a few pictures from our trip in case you’d like to see.
+I’m now a huge fan of fried clams (but I’d take a pass on clam strips).
+Eve doesn’t mind boats so much and we’re both keen to find out if her paternal grandfather entered Canada through Pier 21 in Halifax (Canada’s Ellis Island).
+Here’s a few highlights from our trip in case you’d like to see.

 The very best way to get your bearings is by taking a tour.
 Sounds cheesy, I know, but doesn’t have to be.
 We hoped into a motorcycle sidecar with Bluenose Sidecar Tours and zipped around the Lighthouse Route on the Southern Shore.
 I’m sure you can imagine how thrilling it was for a 10-year to be (sort of) riding a motorcycle.
 You couldn’t wipe the grin off her face!